Siberian Yupik: Dwelling

+Forge and gathering edible plants

+Central Siberian Yupik communities have traditionally identified and used at least twenty-nine species of edible plants in the northeastern Chukotka.
+The collection of botanical resources involves specialized tools and techniques developed to suit the Arctic environment.
+Many of these methods have remained consistent for centuries.
+Digging implements: To harvest edible roots, collectors traditionally use mattocks made from whole walrus tusks.
+Tusks from female walruses are often selected because they are typically smaller and more slender.
+Archaeological data from the Old Bering Sea culture indicate that these tool designs have been used for approximately two thousand years.
+Harvesting and Storage: Berries and leafy plants are gathered by hand.
+Foragers carry and store these items in various containers made from animal products, such as processed skin bags, cleaned walrus stomachs, or sealskin floats.
+Marine plant collection: Specialized tools are used to gather seaweed.
+A nakrutka is a weighted stick with a crossbar that is lowered from boats or through sea ice to twist and pull kelp from the seafloor.
+For shore-based gathering, a zakidushka is used, a weighted line thrown from the shore to snag and retrieve plants.
+Locating caches: In the autumn, harvesters may use a method called "trampling" to find winter root supplies that have been stored in the underground burrows of voles or mice.

 Spiritual culture

 Shamanism

 Many Indigenous Siberian cultures had persons working as mediator (between human and beings of the belief system, among others) — usually termed as "shamans" in the literature.
 As Eskimo cultures were far from homogeneous (although had some similarities), thus also shamanism among Eskimo peoples had many variants.

 Siberian Yupiks had shamans as well.
 Compared to the variants found among Eskimo groups of America, shamanism among Siberian Yupiks stressed more the importance of maintaining good relationship with sea animals.
 Ungazighmiit people (the largest of Siberian Yupik variants) had //aˈliɣnalʁi//s, who received presents for the shamanizing, healing.
 This payment had a special name, //aˈkiliːɕaq// — in their language, there were many words for the different kinds of presents and payments and this was one of them.
 (The many kinds of presents and the words designating them were related to the culture: fests, marriage etc.; or made such fine distinctions like "thing, given to someone who has none", "thing, given, not begged for", "thing, given to someone as to anybody else", "thing, given for exchange" etc.).

+Becoming a Shaman individuals are often called to shamanism through unexpected spiritual encounters, such as hearing mysterious voices or seeing visions of spirit helpers in human or animal form, including killer whales or polar bears.
+These spirits propose a mutual relationship, offering supernatural assistance in exchange for offerings.
+Physical or psychological signs are also interpreted as a divine summons, which is then typically verified by an experienced shaman.